About the Journal

 Focus and Scope

-The journal publishes 4 issues per year, in March, June, September and December.
-In between, accepted articles are pre-published in an ‘issue in preparation’.
+(The journal used to publish 4 issues a year, in March, June, September and December.
+In between, accepted articles were pre-published in an ‘issue in preparation’.)

 Open Access Policy

 LIBER Quarterly provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 To ensure permanency of all publications, this journal utilizes Portico to create permanent archives for the purposes of preservation and restoration.

 The Journal fully supports and encourages author self-archiving of all content (sometimes termed 'green' open access).
 LIBER Quarterly is registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policies of the journals are clear.